DAflamingFOX/JADIB/README.md

 limitations under the License.

 ### Host your own
-If you would like to host your own, please check INFO.md for more info.
+If you would like to host your own, you can contact me on discord [check my README](https://github.com/DAflamingFOX/) and I can help you out; the bot is not designed to be easily hostable if you dont know what your doing, but it can be done.

 ### Contributions